elenacliu/GraspStudio/README.md

 # Miscs

 The repository is under development. `requirements.txt` may not be complete.
 Feel free to contact `elena.cliu at gmail.com` if you meet any problem.

+# TODOs

+1. add support for pybullet
+2. pip requirements.txt sync
+3. readme
+  - how to use the repo
+  - how to install the required environment